 Time Required: Prep Time – 5 min; Cook Time – 45 min-1 hour

-Fresh whole beets with greens attached (I don’t know how many for you, it depends on the size of the beet and the number of people.
+Fresh whole beets with or without greens attached (I don’t know how many for you, it depends on the size of the beet and the number of people.
 Lately, my store has had these colossal sized beets which is more than enough for 1-2 people.
 If yours are regular sized, then count on 1-2 beets per person.)